Combinatorics of $\phi$-deformed stuffle Hopf algebras: General results on summability and duality

-In the sequel, we will need to construct spaces of functions on different monoids (mainly direct products of free monoids).
+We here recall the results used to handle infinite sums in the sequel.
+The underlying topology is that of the pointwise convergence (the target being undowed with the discrete topology).
+This section may therefore be skipped by the reader which is familiar with these matters.\\ In the sequel, we will need to construct spaces of functions on different monoids (mainly direct products of free monoids).
 We set, once for all the general construction of the corresponding convolution algebra.\\ Let $A$ be a unitary commutative ring and $M$ a monoid.
-Let us denote $A^M$ the set\footnote{In general $Y^X$ is the set of all mappings $X\ra Y$ \cite{B_E} Ch 2.5.2.} of all (graphs of) mappings $M\ra A$.
+Let us denote $A^M$ the set\footnote{In general $Y^X$ is the set of all (total) mappings $X\ra Y$ \cite{B_E} Ch 2.5.2.} of all (graphs of) mappings $M\ra A$.
 This set is endowed with its classical structure of module.
 In order to extend the product defined in $A[M]$ (the algebra of the monoid $M$), it is essential that, in the sums

-the inner sum $\sum_{uv=m} f(u)g(v)$ make sense.
-For that, we suppose that the monoid $M$ fulfills condition ``D'' (be of finite decomposition type \cite{B_alg_I_III} Ch III.10).
+the inner sums $\sum_{uv=m} f(u)g(v)$ make sense.
+For that, we suppose that the monoid $M$ fulfills condition ``D'' (i.e. $M$ is of finite decomposition type \cite{B_alg_I_III} Ch III.10).
 Formally, we say that $M$ satisfies condition ``D'' iff, for all $m\in M$, the set

 is finite.
-In this case \mref{convol1} endows $A^M$ with the structure of a AAU\footnote{Associative Algebra with Unit.}.
-This algebra is traditionally called the total algebra of $M$ (see \cite{B_alg_I_III} Ch III.10) and has very much to do with the series\footnote{In fact, the algebra of commutative (resp. noncommutative) series on an alphabet $X$ is the total algebra of the free commutative (resp. $X^*$) monoid on $X$}.
-It will be, here (with a slight abuse of denotation which does not cause ambiguity) denoted $\ncs{A}{M}$.
+In this case \mref{convol1} endows $A^M$ with the structure of an AAU\footnote{Associative Algebra with Unit.}.
+This algebra is traditionally called the total algebra of $M$ (see \cite{B_alg_I_III} Ch III.10) and has very much to do with the algebra of series\footnote{Actually, the algebra of commutative (resp. noncommutative) series on an alphabet $X$ is the total algebra of the free commutative (resp. free) monoid on $X$}.
+Here, it will be denoted, with an unambiguous abuse of denotation, by $\ncs{A}{M}$.